TheBiob/iwpo_test_suite/readme.md

 @SERVER_EXPECT(package)                 | Tells the server to expect the next package to be some specified package.
 @SERVER_RESPOND(package)                | Tells the server to send the current client some specified package.
 @ASSERT(assertion, text, abort)         | Asserts that a condition is true.
 If \<assertion\> is not true then it will fail the test and print \<text\> in the log then abort if \<abort\> is true.
-ASSERTEQ(expected, actual, text, abort) | Asserts that \<expected\> equals \<actual\>, if not it will fail the test and print \<text\> in the log, then abort if \<abort\> is true.
+ASSERTEQ(expected, actual, text, abort) | Asserts that \<expected\> equals \<actual\>, if not it will fail the test and print '\<text\>: \<exected\> did not match \<actual\>' in the log, then abort if \<abort\> is true.
-@SUCCESS()                              | Writes an "ok" result and then calls game_end(); It will not try to delete any potential temp files the game may have created.
+@PASS()                                 | Writes an "ok" result and then calls game_end(); It will not try to delete any potential temp files the game may have created.
 If this is necessary, do so before calling this script.

-The output executable should create 2 files with the following purposes: result.txt - "ok" if everything has passed or "fail" if some test condition was not met. test.log   - A log of which conditions failed.
+The output executable should create 2 files with the following purposes:
+ - result.txt - "ok" if everything has passed or "fail" if some test condition was not met.
+ - game_errors.log - A log of error messages.
+Gamemaker will also write this file if an error occured.

 These two files are generally created by the @ASSERT and @SUCCESS helper scripts